dotenv-org/dotenv-vault-ruby/README.md

 SECRET_KEY=YOURSECRETKEYGOESHERE
 ```

-Whenever your application loads, these variables will be available in `ENV`:
+When your application loads, these variables will be available in `ENV`:

 ```ruby
 config.fog_directory  = ENV['S3_BUCKET']
 ```

 ### `.env.vault`

+Extended usage uses a `.env.vault` file that allows you to sync your secrets across machines, team members, and environments.

 Usage is similar to git.
 In the same directory as your `.env` file, run the command: